-(Read my article how to revive a dying orchid to for the full guide).
+(Read my article on how to revive a dying orchid for the full guide).

 Orchid Leaves Turning Yellow Because of Too Much Sun

-As orchids are adapted to growing in forests, they do not tolerate intense sunshine, however they can grow in some filtered light, but ideally orchid should be in bright, indirect light as this provides the plant with enough energy for flowering yet does not risk damage from sunburn.
+As orchids are adapted to growing in forests, they do not tolerate intense sunshine, however, they can grow in some filtered light, but ideally, orchids should be in bright, indirect light as this provides the plant with enough energy for flowering yet does not risk damage from sunburn.

-Whilst the orchid as a while can survive the individual sun burnt leaves do not recover from their scorched appearance or return to green.
+Whilst the orchid as a whole can survive the individual sun burnt leaves do not recover from their scorched appearance or return to green.

-If the plant is sun burnt then it is usually also suffering from drought stress, as the intense sun dries out the leaves, potting medium and roots much quicker, causing drooping leaves, stems and harming any blooms.
+If the plant is sun burnt then it is usually also suffering from drought stress, as the intense sun dries out the leaves, potting medium, and roots much quicker, causing drooping leaves, and stems and harming any blooms.

-However the orchid can recover and grow new leaves once your have moved the orchid to an area with more favorable conditions.
+However, the orchid can recover and grow new leaves once you have moved the orchid to an area with more favorable conditions.

 How to Save Yellow Orchid Leaves from Sun Burn

-- Always place your orchid in and area of bright, indirect light which reduces heat stress and damage to sensitive leaves.
-Orchids are adapted to shade of the forest canopy, so it is important to recreate these conditions by avoiding direct sunlight when growing orchid in the home.
+- Always place your orchid in an area of bright, indirect light which reduces heat stress and damage to sensitive leaves.
+Orchids are adapted to the shade of the forest canopy, so it is important to recreate these conditions by avoiding direct sunlight when growing orchids in the home.

-- Wait for the damaged leaves to fall off rather then cutting them off.
-Typically the sun burnt yellow leaves turn brown, die back and fall off from the orchid when they are ready.
+- Wait for the damaged leaves to fall off rather than cutting them off.
+Typically the sun burnt yellow leaves turn brown, die back, and fall off from the orchid when they are ready.
 Removing them yourself can damage the orchid.

 How quickly the orchid recovers from sun burnt yellow leaves depends on the severity of the damage.
 If some leaves are damaged, yet some are protected by shade then the orchid usually recovers much quicker.

-If all the leaves are damaged and fall off the orchid can still show signs of recovery over the following weeks but on a longer time scale with a slower rate or recovery.
+If all the leaves are damaged and fall off the orchid can still show signs of recovery over the following weeks but on a longer time scale with a slower rate of recovery.

 Too Much Fertilizer Turns Orchid Leaves Yellow

-Orchid roots are more sensitive then most houseplants and can burn and die back if your use ordinary houseplant fertilizer.
+Orchid roots are more sensitive than most houseplants and can burn and die back if you use ordinary houseplant fertilizer.

 Too much fertilizer burns the roots of orchids causing them to die back.
-The burnt roots are no longer capable or transporting water and nutrients around the plant which causes the orchids leaves to turn yellow as a sign of stress.
+The burnt roots are no longer capable of transporting water and nutrients around the plant which causes the orchid’s leaves to turn yellow as a sign of stress.

-Orchids are not necessarily heavy feeders but specially formulated orchid fertilizer supports health growth and encourages flowering.
+Orchids are not necessarily heavy feeders but in my experience, orchids look their best with a specially formulated orchid fertilizer that supports healthy growth and encourages flowering.